How to schedule staff effectively & avoid mistakes: top rostering tips

 Theory-wise, effective staff scheduling is simple—make the best work schedules to combat understaffing.
-Although In practice, it is not.
+Although in practice, it is not.

 Creating a schedule with different shift types can be a considerable challenge.
 And once you’ve made a schedule, it’s not a guarantee that it’ll stay optimal, given that you have to cope with last-minute time-off requests and shift swaps.
 It can be a pain in the neck.